-- a) Provides a secure base for young people and staff which promotes security, confidence and resilience. - b) Focuses on building young peoples' resilience, empathy, connection and wellbeing as the basis for academic and personal success. - c) Avoids the use negative words such as 'punishment' and 'sanctions' and uses natural consequences to help young people learn that their behaviour has an impact on themselves, others, and their environment. - d) Continuously seeking to minimise the use of restrictive physical interventions (RPIs) through preventative strategies and includes these actions in its School Development Plan. - e) Supports staff to develop their own self-awareness, self-compassion, wellbeing and personal resilience. - f) Works with families as partners and uses person centred planning. - g) Captures data and other information to inform decision making and ensures interventions are evidence based.
+- a) Provides a secure base for young people and staff which promotes security, confidence and resilience. - b) Focuses on building young peoples' resilience, empathy, connection and wellbeing as the basis for academic and personal success. - c) Avoids the use negative words such as 'punishment' and 'sanctions' and uses natural consequences to help young people learn that their behaviour has an impact on themselves, others, and their environment and reduce feelings of shame. - d) Continuously seeking to minimise the use of restrictive physical interventions (RPIs) through preventative strategies and includes these actions in its School Development Plan. - e) Supports staff to develop their own self-awareness, self-compassion, wellbeing and personal resilience. - f) Works with families as partners and uses person centred planning.

-- h) Ensures that young peoples' needs are thoroughly assessed and understood prior to enrolment and that their transition out of school is smooth. - i) Liaises with outside agencies such as educational psychology, health, social care services etc - j) Ensures all staff, including agency, do not work unsupervised until they have had an adequate induction to be able to comply with this policy. - k) Uses restorative practice post incident and has a culture of honesty and learning where staff can talk about and report concerning behaviours. - I) Provides a safe, inspirational and vibrant environment where young people can thrive. - m) Supports young people to learn what is and is not appropriate behaviour and provide them with skills to help them make sense of the world and how their actions can have an impact on others. - n) Ensures every young person has a Positive Behaviour and Education Support Plan (or equivalent) and where appropriate a Communication Plan.
-Staff adhere to these plans at all times. - o) Expects staff to consistently seek to understand and have the courage to respond to behaviour, trauma and suffering in kind and respectful ways. - p) Trains all staff on the use of trauma informed approaches, Team Teach and Positive Behavioural Support. - q) Ensures all staff understand neuro-science and the impact of adverse childhood experiences on a child's development. - r) Where all staff are seeking to build attachment with young people. - s) Where all staff are consistently seeking to understand and have the courage to respond to behaviour in kind and respectful ways and participate fully in learning, development and reflection activities. - t) support young people in a way that demonstrates unconditional positive regard and a belief that behaviour is a means of communication and that all behaviour has a purpose (behaviour of concern may signal a need for support). - u) Requires managers and senior leaders role model best practice and ensure staff are adequately trained, coached, observed, monitored and supported and that they have adequate role models and feedback to ensure our Compassionate approach is happening in practice.
+- g) Captures data and other information to inform decision making and ensures interventions are evidence based. - h) Ensures that young peoples' needs are thoroughly assessed and understood prior to enrolment and that their transition out of school is smooth. - i) Liaises with outside agencies such as educational psychology, health, social care services etc - j) Ensures all staff, including agency, do not work unsupervised until they have had an adequate induction to be able to comply with this policy. - k) Uses restorative practice post incident and has a culture of honesty and learning where staff can talk about and report concerning behaviours. - I) Provides a safe, inspirational and vibrant environment where young people can thrive. - m) Supports young people to learn what is and is not appropriate behaviour and provide them with skills to help them make sense of the world and how their actions can have an impact on others. - n) Ensures every young person has a Positive Behaviour and Education Support Plan (or equivalent) and where appropriate a Communication Plan.
+Staff adhere to these plans at all times. - o) Expects staff to consistently seek to understand and have the courage to respond to behaviour, trauma and suffering in kind and respectful ways. - p) Trains all staff on the use of trauma informed approaches, Team Teach and Positive Behavioural Support. - q) Ensures all staff understand relevant aspects of neuro-science and the impact of adverse childhood experiences on a child's development. - r) Where all staff are seeking to build attachment with young people. - s) Where all staff are consistently seeking to understand and have the courage to respond to behaviour in kind and respectful ways and participate fully in learning, development and reflection activities. - t) support young people in a way that demonstrates unconditional positive regard and a belief that behaviour is a means of communication and that all behaviour has a purpose (behaviour of concern may signal a need for support). - u) Requires managers and senior leaders role model best practice and ensure staff are adequately trained, coached, observed, monitored and supported and that they have adequate role models and feedback to ensure our Compassionate approach is happening in practice. - v) Invests in our pastoral support structures to ensure that every child has a network of safe adult support they can access daily.